ShadowDara/xournalpp-pluginhub/plugins/test-pluigin/README.md

-# Pluigin Hub Example Pluigin
+# Plugin Hub Example Plugin

-This is an example Pluigin for Xournal++ for my Xournal++ Pluigin Hub.
+This is an example Plugin for Xournal++ for my Xournal++ Plugin Hub.

 ***More Info: [https://github.com/ShadowDara/xournalpp-pluigin-hub-idea](https://github.com/ShadowDara/xournalpp-pluigin-hub-idea)***